Service Descriptions

 Adult Dental Services

-Coverage for dental treatments and procedures not otherwise covered by Medicaid State Plan services for adults 21 and older.
+Adult Dental Services cover dental treatments and procedures not otherwise covered by Medicaid State Plan services for adults 21 and older.
 These could include services such as diagnostic, preventive and restorative treatment, extractions, endodontic, and periodontal and surgical procedures.

 *Behavior Analysis Services